KungPhoo/ba67-basic/readme.md

 interpreted as a hex number. `a = $7ffffff`.

 Commodore allowed the dot `.` to be interpreted as zero.
-BA67 does not allow this, but you can convert your old code with the `1 REMBA67` line hack.
-See `Syntax`.
+BA67 can allow this with the options.dotAsZero=true set.
+That's the default.
+Please don't do this in new projects.
+People did this because parsing '.' was faster than '0' in Commodore BASIC.

 -------------------------------------------------------------
 ## Unicode